Click here to learn more about citizen’s arrests in California under Penal Code 837, as well as how the Simmrin Law Group can help.

 Citizen’s Arrests for Felonies

 Individuals have more leeway when making a citizen’s arrest for a felony.
-In this case, an arrest can be made if someone knows or has reason to believe that someone committed a felony.
+In this case, an arrest can be made if someone knows or has reason to believe that a felony is committed.
+The arresting party does not actually have to witness the offense.

 Felonies are the most serious criminal offenses in California.
 Both rape and murder are often prosecuted as felonies in California.
-PC 827 allows someone to carry out a citizen’s arrest alone, though individuals are also allowed to ask for help in making a citizen’s arrest.
+PC 837 allows someone to carry out a citizen’s arrest alone.
+However, individuals may also ask for help in making a citizen’s arrest.

 Steps to Carry out a Citizen’s Arrest

 There are procedures that should be followed when making a citizen’s arrest.
-Individuals who skip certain steps could end up facing civil or criminal charges after the arrest.
+Individuals who skip certain steps could face civil or criminal charges after the arrest.
 While making a citizen’s arrest, individuals need to:

 - Tell the individual they are being arrested